Home » Great Lakes States Directory » Michigan Military History

 See the resources on this site for: The War of 1812

-A Chapter of the History of the War of 1812 in the Northwest… – Michigan Military
+A Chapter of the History of the War of 1812 in the Northwest… – War of 1812 and Michigan

 Embracing the surrender of the northwestern army and fort, at Detroit, August 16, 1812; with a description and biographical sketch of the celebrated Indian chief Tecumseh